 At about $38,200, the range-topping CX-5 Signature is priced near some luxury crossover SUVs.
 Luckily for you, it’s equipped like one.
-The interior is trimmed out in real Nappa leather and wood, while additional goodies include a surround-view monitor, a head-up display, cooled front seats, a heated steering wheel, and 19-inch wheels.
+The interior is trimmed out in real nappa leather and wood, while additional goodies include a surround-view camera system, a head-up display, cooled front seats, a heated steering wheel, and 19-inch wheels.

 2020 Mazda CX-5